antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 mean that it couldn't leverage the existing .NET library ecosystem anyway, which means it wouldn't have implemented .NET Standard either.
-We're generally not interested in pursuing this direction, but the convergence of .NET Standard and .NET Core doesn't prevent that nor doest it make it any harder.
+We're generally not interested in pursuing this direction, but the convergence of .NET Standard and .NET Core doesn't prevent that nor does it make it any harder.

 ## What you should target